ROCm/MIVisionX/rocAL/docs/README.md

 * define_graph functionality has been implemented to add nodes to build a pipeline graph.

 ### amd.rocal.types
-rali.types are enums exported from C++ API to python.
+rocal.types are enums exported from C++ API to python.
 Some examples include CPU, GPU, FLOAT, FLOAT16, RGB, GRAY, etc..

 ### amd.rocal.plugin.pytorch
-*  Contains RaliGenericIterator for Pytorch.
+*  Contains RocalGenericIterator for Pytorch.
-*  RaliClassificationIterator class implements iterator for image classification and return images with corresponding labels.
+*  RocalClassificationIterator class implements iterator for image classification and return images with corresponding labels.
 *  From the above classes, any hybrid iterator pipeline can be created by adding augmentations.
 *  see example [PyTorch Simple Example](./examples).
 Requires PyTorch.